craig8196/the-river-protocol/SPECIFICATION.md

 if extreme cullings are taking place then errors will be emitted.
 The packet is sealed with the servers public key, this helps ensure that the correct server is being reached.
+The ID for responses is done because the client may be juggling multiple connections on the same port.
+The timestamp is to help prevent packet replay, if the timestamp of the original connection is significantly less than the current time, then we're experiencing packet replay and they should be dropped without a second thought.

 | Octets | Field |
 |:------ |:----- |
 | 1 | Control
 | 48 | Encrypt
 | 4 | ID for responses
+| 8 | Timestamp
 | 2 | Version ID
 | 24 | Nonce client
 | 32 | Public key client